 Single Step Landing Page

 Reason #3 – Make People Believe That They Are Getting What They Want

-The prominent reason for why multi-step landing pages help in improving the conversion rates is the belief of visitors that they are availing what they desired for right in the beginning, hence eliminating the need to reach the final step.
+The prominent reason for why multi-step landing pages help in improving the conversion rates are the belief of visitors that they are availing what they desired for, right in the beginning, hence eliminating the need to reach the final step.

 Your website visitors understand the fact that they will have to go through some prequalifying questions to receive the final quote.
-For instance, if you are a car dealer, you will be asking the users to offer details about car, model and other options to give them a quote.
-Here is an example as in how Peddle.com succeeds in the task of delivering an efficient
+For instance, if you are a car dealer, you will be asking the users to offer details about cars, models and other options to give them a quote.
+Here is an example of how Peddle.com succeeds in the task of delivering an efficient and a crisp result.

-Once you create your first multi-step landing pages and have gone live with them, the purpose should be focusing upon improvement in the conversion rate on individual step.
-This way you can let the sales funnel go broader and letting more people make it to the conversion step.
-This would be highly beneficial in letting you grow the rate of conversion and would eventually improve the quality of leads.
+Once you create your first multi-step landing pages and have gone live with them, the purpose should be focusing upon improvement in the conversion rate on an individual step.
+That way, you can let the sales funnel go broader and allowing more people to make it to the conversion step.
+This would be highly beneficial in enabling you to grow the rate of conversion and would eventually improve the quality of leads.